 The infant and toddler consumer products industry is highly competitive.
 The Company competes with a variety of distributors and manufacturers, both branded and private label.
 The Company's ability to compete successfully depends principally on styling, price, service to the retailer and continued high regard for the Company's products and trade names.
-Several of these competitors are larger than the Company and have greater financial resources than the Company.
-Increased competition could result in a material decrease in the Company's revenues.
+Several of these competitors are larger than the Company and have greater financial resources than the Company, and some have experienced financial challenges from time to time, including servicing significant levels of debt.
+Those facing financial pressures could choose to make particularly aggressive pricing decisions in an attempt to increase revenue.
+The effects of increased competition could result in a material decrease in the Company's revenues